French Lavender

 Lavandula dentata

-There are plants that offer fragrance.
-And then there are plants that conjure memory.
-Lavandula dentata, with its silvery, sawtoothed leaves and ever-blooming lavender plumes, belongs to the latter—a bearer of the kind of scent that lingers in a sun-warmed linen chest, or in the folds of a well-worn book resting on a porch rail.
+There are plants that offer fragrance, and then there are plants that conjure memory.
+Lavandula dentata, with silvery, sawtoothed leaves and near ever-blooming lavender plumes, belongs firmly to the second kind, a bearer of the sort of scent that lingers in a sun-warmed linen chest or in the folds of a well-worn book left on a porch rail.

-Known to old-world gardeners as French or fringed lavender, this hardy evergreen herb would’ve been right at home in the physic gardens of Carolina planters and the cottage borders of Provence.
-With a perfume less cloying than its English cousin—cleaner, greener, touched with resin—it speaks of Mediterranean hillsides, dry winds, and the whispered liturgy of bees.
+Known to old-world gardeners as French or fringed lavender, this hardy evergreen herb would have been right at home in the physic gardens of Carolina planters and the cottage borders of Provence.
+Lavender has always been a working plant as much as an ornamental one, strewn on floors, tucked among linens to keep them sweet, distilled for the calming oil that folk tradition reached for against headaches, sleeplessness, and frayed nerves.
+The perfume of the fringed lavender is less cloying than that of the English kinds, cleaner and greener and touched with resin, and speaks of Mediterranean hillsides, dry winds, and the whispered liturgy of bees.

-We might say this is a plant for the contemplative soul—for the keeper of heirlooms, the reader of landscape, the one who knows that not all beauty is meant to dazzle.
-Some is meant to endure.
-Plant Lavandula dentata in lean soil with sun on its shoulders, and it will return the favor tenfold, even in the warmest Southern gardens where English lavenders faint.
+This is a plant for the contemplative soul, for the keeper of heirlooms, the reader of landscape, the one who knows that not all beauty is meant to dazzle.
+Some beauty is meant to endure.
+Plant Lavandula dentata in lean soil with sun on the shoulders of the border, and the lavender will return the favor tenfold, even in the warmest Southern gardens where English lavenders faint.

 This is a lavender that asks for little and gives much: bloom, balm, and a brush with timelessness.